 If BUSINESS B has several pieces I like, I may end up buying more than one item in my first transaction.
 I’d also be interested in staying up to date on other pieces they create and signing up for their newsletter or following them on Instagram, which creates more opportunities for me to become a repeat customer.

-Will the customer who buys product A also love product B, C, and D?
+Will the customer who buys product A also love products B, C, and D?

 People really don’t hop from one style to the next.

-We’re either a classic-timeless-jewelry kind of gal or follow-the-trends kind of gal.
+We’re either a classic-timeless-jewelry kind of person or follow-the-trends kind of person.
 We don’t usually like both styles enough to have equal amounts in our collection.

-Our home is either filled with eclectic décor pieces or contemporary, but not an equal mix of both.
+Our home is either filled with contemporary décor pieces or rustic farmhouse ones, but not an equal mix of both.

 We’re either drawn to floral scents or spicy scents…